Racial hate, in one form or another, has scarred the heart of every man, woman and child in our land, regardless of race.

-If witnessing or being around aggressive racial behaviour makes you feel sick to your stomach, then you should read on.
-Life does not have to be this way.
+If witnessing or being around aggressive racist behaviour makes you feel sick to your stomach, please read on.

-It may sound outrageous to read this, but there is a very real, practical and non-violent means of removing both racial hate and aggressive racist behaviour from our land.
+It might sound outrageous to read this, but there is a very real, practical and non-violent means of removing racial aggressiveness, in all its forms, from our communities.

 Get a Patch.
 Wear a Patch.

-How does wearing a patch work?
+How displaying a patch will work

 Non-violence—This movement is not only totally non-violent, but nearly silent.